MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 For more information, visit our article on [displaying and saving files](display-save-files.md).

+### The HoloLens 2 mic captures the HoloLens wearer's voice well, but I want the mic to capture more of the environmental sound.

+HoloLens 2 does not support Audio In for Bluetooth mics.
+To achieve this, you may consider purchasing a mic and attaching it to the HoloLens 2.
+Then, attach headphones to ensure that call partiicpatns can hear both the HoloLens 2 user's voice captured by the __ and the environmental sound captured by the mic.

 ### How do I file a support ticket?

 If you encounter an issue that blocks you from using the application and you do not see an answer on our [user forum](https://community.dynamics.com/365/remoteassist), please [file a support ticket](https://support.microsoft.com/hololens).
 Support will work directly with you and communicate daily until the issue is resolved.